glomex/gcdt-docs/docs/50_yugen.md

 Set the config attribute `cacheClusterEnabled` to `true` in your gcdt_<env>.json config file to enable a cache cluster for the specified stage resource.

-The config attribute `methodSettings` allows you define settings related to a setting_key.
+The config attribute `methodSettings` allows you to define settings related to a setting_key.
 A `setting_key` is defined as <resource_path>/<http_method>.
 So it is important that your setting_key contains the http_method (GET, PUT, OPTIONS, etc.), too.
 You can specify method setting properties as defined in the AWS docs: https://botocore.readthedocs.io/en/latest/reference/services/apigateway.html#APIGateway.Client.update_stage like for example 'cachingEnabled', 'loggingLevel', etc.

 #### Setting the ENV variable